 There are many choices these days with a heated debate about which one is the best programming language to choose for an online web platform.
 Most of the debate is technical in nature and focus on areas like architecture, performance implications, flexibility, and extensibility of the platform.
 We have taken all the technical aspects into considerations, but we have bundled that with other business factors to come up with a decision on the programming language to build Storat.com with.

-The choices between programming languages looks endless, but when you go into a deeper business/technical evaluation, the choice come down to a few.
+The choices between programming languages looks endless, but when you go into a deeper business/technical evaluation, the choices come down to a few.
 The list of languages we shortlisted were:

 - The non-blocking I/O that produces high performance server-side applications,